iot-dsa-v2/sdk-dslink-java/dslink-java-template/README.md

 3. README.md
     - Please maintain a readme with a version history.
 4. Main.java
-    - Be sure to change the directory structure to match your package.
+    - Also be sure to change the directory structure to match your package.

 ## Link Development